31 July 2013

 Major Economic Indicators

-Thanks to stronger demand from the US, the Mexican economy ended last year with a 4.0% growth.
-Amid the slow but expanding US economy and the perennial sovereign debt crisis in Europe, the Mexican economy is expected to grow by 3.5% in 2012.
+Thanks to the growth momentum gathering in the US, Mexico ended last year with a 3.8% growth.
+Following the further improvement of the US economy despite the uncertainty of unwinding massive monetary stimulus, the Mexican economy is forecast to grow by 3.4% in 2013.

-Hong Kong’s total exports to Mexico grew by 3% to US$2.0 billion in the first eleven months of 2012, while its imports from Mexico decreased by 6% to US$471 million.
+Hong Kong’s total exports to Mexico grew by 22% to US$986 million in the first five months of 2013, while its imports from Mexico increased by 1% to US$226 million.

 Current Economic Situation

-On entering 2013, the Mexican economy is forecast to grow by 3.5%, given that the impacts of government efforts to boost job creation wane and the fiscal situation in the US remains uncertain.
-Meanwhile, a relatively weak Mexican peso is underpinning exports and industrial production, while the continuing trend of industrial relocation to Mexico helps improve labour market prospects.
-In all, the Mexican economy, on the back of the recovering US economy and the lingering European sovereign debt crisis, is forecast to grow by 3.5% in 2012.
+On entering 2013, however, the Mexican economy has slowed somewhat, given that the impacts of government efforts to boost job creation wane and the prospect of the end of quantitative easing in the US remains uncertain.
+On the other hand, a relatively weak Mexican peso is underpinning exports and therefore industrial production, while the continuing trend of industrial relocation to Mexico helps improve labour market prospects.
+In all, the Mexican economy, on the back of the recovering US economy and the further stabilisation of the European sovereign debt crisis, is forecast to grow by 3.4% in 2013.

 The Mexican government has taken decisive steps in recent years to further liberalise its import regulations in place on a wide array of products.
 These efforts have greatly enhanced the prospects for exporters in the Mexican market, who currently face a considerably lower import barrier than few years ago.